 Wedderspoon Organic Manuka Honey Drops

 Wedderspoon has made a sweet treat of a cough drop made from honey, cane sugar, ginger, and Echinacea.
 These cough drops are allergen-free, gluten-free, and sulfite-free.
-Wedderspoon Organic Manuka Honey Drops with Ginger can be purchased at Thrive Market for around $9.00.
+These cough drops are also dairy, nut, and GMO free.

 YumEarth Organic Vitamin C Drops

 These delicious drops are certified gluten-free, organic, and non-GMO.
-Ingredients found in YumEarth's drops include brown rice syrup, can syrup, vitamin C, and natural flavoring.
-YumEarth Organic Vitamin C Drops can be purchased at iHerb.com for about $2.00.
+Ingredients found in YumEarth's drops include brown rice syrup, cane syrup, vitamin C, and natural flavoring.
+The YumEarth drops are also free from fish, eggs, and soy.

 CVS Health Natural Throat Drops Cherry